javserjod/javserjod/README.md

 ###

-<p align="left">🎓 I'm Javier Serrano Jodral, graduated with a Bachelor's degree in Telecommunications Engineering and a Master's degree in Biomedical Engineering, focused on data and software.<br><br>
+<p align="left">🎓 I'm Javier Serrano Jodral, student in MsC in Telecommunications Engineering, and graduated with a BsC in Telecommunications Engineering and a MsC in Biomedical Engineering, focused on data and software.<br><br>
   🌱 While pursuing a first job or internship, I keep acquiring new knowledge in the field and improving my skills everyday.
 Always striving for growth.<br><br>
   📂 Attached are some of the projects I've been working on by myself for the last few years, also including my final theses for both Bachelor's and Master's Degree as well as activities developed during my last college years.<br><br>
   📬 Feel free to reach out via any of these means: